koiso/PWP_2018/README.md

 RUNNING THE SERVER
 ------------------

-In the project root folder:
+In the project wind folder:

-python main.py
+python resources.py